top of page

 If you believe you have the symptoms of obstructive sleep apnoea, consult your medical general practitioner (GP).
 Your GP will typically ask you regarding common signs and symptoms and carry out a physical examination.
 If your history and examination suggests you have obstructive sleep apnoea, your GP must then refer you for a sleep study under the care of a specialist sleep physician.
 The sleep study is necessary to confirm the presence and severity of obstructive sleep apnoea in order to establish a diagnosis.
 This is important, as your diagnosis will determine the best treatment option for you.

 A sleep study is performed overnight in either a sleep laboratory or at home using a portable device.
 Although a home based sleep study may be more convenient, current evidence suggest that a laboratory based sleep study is more accurate.
 During a sleep study, electrodes and sensors are attached to the scalp, face, chest, legs and finger.
-The sleep study will record the following information:

 • Blood oxygen levels